3mdeb/news-and-ideas/blog/content/post/2024-03-08-cross2024-ftpm-tee-ta.md

 OP-TEE (Open Portable Trusted Execution Environment) is an open-source project that provides a TEE designed for Arm architectures that utilizes Arm TrustZone.
-The [official OP-TEE Documentation specifies the Raspberry Pi 3 platform as not suitable for a secure implementation of Trusted Execution Environment]( https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#disclaimer).
+Its [official documentation specifies the Raspberry Pi 3 platform as not suitable for a secure implementation of Trusted Execution Environment]( https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#disclaimer).
-A sole CPU can't also provide features such as a good source of entropy, a secure counter or a secure clock.
-These drawbacks can be mitigated but the device manufacturer needs to seriously take into account potential vulnerabilities in the early stages of designing the embedded device.
+A sole CPU can't provide features such as a good source of entropy, a secure counter or a secure clock.
+Thus fTPM, while being a great hardening option, comes with a set of weaknesses.
+These drawbacks can be mitigated but the device manufacturers need to seriously take into account potential vulnerabilities in the early stages of designing an embedded device.

 Additionally while the firmware-based TPM (fTPM) offers a software-centric approach to trusted computing, developed and